How much truth sits behind the common maxim as safe as houses?

-I recommend that you check that article out before you read on as it covers a lot of common ground which this post will build upon.
+I recommend that you check our main ‘How to invest in property’ article out before you read onwards, as it covers a lot of common ground which this post will build upon.

 I also suggest you look at my list of the best property investment books which I’ve recently compiled.

 There are several ways of approaching this question.

 - We could look at the safety characteristics of property – how does the property market protect our investment?

 - We could explore safe investments and compare them to property.
 Does property offer the same level of security as those?

 The safety characteristics of property

 Is property investing inherently safe due to the ‘bricks and mortar’ nature of houses and offices?
 Let’s examine the underlying nature of property investments to answer this question.

 A safe investment is one that can be easily converted back into cash.
 In other words, it is ‘liquid’.